 Above, you see the plumb dots on an 8′ ceiling.
 The Makita left, is visible to about three feet past the dot.
 The DeWalt right, is good to a foot past.

-The Makita has two brightness settings and, even on the lower setting, which is about equal to the DeWalt’s one setting, it was more visible against a dusty floor.
+The Makita has two brightness settings and, even on the lower setting, which is about equal to the DeWalt’s one setting, it was more visible against this dusty floor.
 The Dewalt dots can be used with or without the lines but adding the dots dims the lines, I will guess around 30%.
 The Makita dots and lines are are always on together.

 Set atop a 5′ tripod the DeWalt, right, needs to be about 10′ away from a wall for the vertical line to run floor to ceiling.
 Here it’s about 8′ away and the line still doesn’t hit the floor.
 The Makita, left, on a 5′ tripod not only hits the floor but comes to within 3′ of the tripod base.
 Setting the DeWalt closer to the floor solves the issue.
 But working in small rooms on a tripod is easier with the Makita.

 ToolRev earns commissions on purchases made through our links.

 Check out this video to see the lasers in action.